Survivor Series: WarGames (2025): Storylines

+Rhea Ripley, Iyo Sky, Charlotte Flair, Alexa Bliss, AJ Lee, WWE Women's Tag Team Champion The Kabuki Warriors (Asuka and Kairi Sane), Nia Jax, and Becky Lynch all participated in the women's WarGames match.

-Since September, Rhea Ripley was in a rivalry against The Kabuki Warriors (Asuka and Kairi Sane), more specifically with Asuka, who was jealous of Iyo Sky's friendship with Ripley.
+On the September 5 episode of SmackDown, AJ Lee made her return to WWE for the first time since 2015, aiding her husband CM Punk against World Heavyweight Champion Seth Rollins and his wife, WWE Women's Intercontinental Champion Becky Lynch.
+Lee and Punk subsequently defeated Rollins and Lynch at Wrestlepalooza, which Lee submitting Lynch.
+Also during this time, Rhea Ripley was in a rivalry against The Kabuki Warriors (Asuka and Kairi Sane), more specifically with Asuka, who was jealous of Iyo Sky's friendship with Ripley.
 On the September 22 episode of Raw, after Ripley defeated Asuka, she and Sane attacked Ripley, prompting Sky to appear as she tried to stop them, however, The Kabuki Warriors turned on Sky.
 Ripley and Sky subsequently defeated The Kabuki Warriors in a tag team match at Crown Jewel, however, two nights later on Raw, after Ripley defeated Sane, The Kabuki Warriors viciously attacked Ripley and Sky, taking them out of action indefinitely.
 After that, WWE Women's Tag Team Champions Alexa Bliss and Charlotte Flair would begin a rivalry with Nia Jax, while simultaneously having their own issues with The Kabuki Warriors after saving Bayley and Lyra Valkyria from a post-match attack on the November 3 episode of Raw.
-Bliss would defeat Jax on the October 31 episode of SmackDown, however, Jax defeated Flair the following week after interference NXT's Lash Legend.
+Bliss would defeat Jax on the October 31 episode of SmackDown, however, Jax defeated Flair the following week after interference from NXT's Lash Legend.
 Jax subsequently explained that she called Legend because she considered her a formidable opponent after previously defeating Legend in NXT.
 Also that same night, Asuka and Sane appeared dressed as doctors, with Asuka spitting Green Mist on Bliss and Flair.
 Three nights later on Raw, The Kabuki Warriors defeated Bliss and Flair to win the title after interference from Jax and Legend.
 After that, the four women attacked Flair and Bliss, who were saved by the returning Sky and Ripley.
 After that, Ripley challenged The Kabuki Warriors, Legend, and Jax for a WarGames match, which was subsequently made official.
 However, on that week's SmackDown, Flair announced that she would not be in the match due to past issues with Ripley.
+Three days later on Raw, Lee made her return, distracting Lynch, costing her the WWE Women's Intercontinental Championship.
+On that week's SmackDown, Flair and Ripley decided to leave their problems aside, and later that night, Ripley announced Lee as their fifth team member.
+However, during a brawl between both teams, Lynch attacked Lee during her entrance.
+Lynch subsequently joined Kabuki Warriors, Legend, and Jax as their fifth team member.
+The following week on SmackDown, Flair defeated Asuka to earn the WarGames advantage.